geordyp/Linux-Server-Configuration/README.md

 For this project, I configured a linux server to deploy my Item_Catalog web application.
 The server was an Amazon EC2 instance provided by Udacity.
 The URL can be found below.
 I first updated all the installed packages and configured the local timezone to UTC (United States, central).
 Then I secured the server by configuring the Uncomplicated Firewall.
-After, I set up a new user, grader, with sudo permissions and ensured that user would be able to log with an ssh key before continuing.
-I wanted to get those pieces done early to avoid losing a lot of work in the event that I was locked out of the server.
+After that, I set up a new user, grader, with sudo permissions and ensured grader would be able to log in with an ssh key before continuing.
+I wanted to get those configurations done early to avoid losing a lot of work in the event that I was locked out of the server.

 Then I began to set up my web application.
 I first installed Apache and configured it with mod_wsgi to serve the application.
 I then installed